-As part of its commitment to providing safe, clean, well-maintained homes to all tenants and avoid the permanent closure of units, Toronto Community Housing has begun to develop a master plan to revitalize, rebuild and renew the Firgrove-Grassways community.
+As part of its commitment to providing safe, clean, well-maintained homes to all tenants and avoid the permanent closure of units, Toronto Community Housing Corporation (TCHC) has developed a master plan to revitalize, rebuild and renew the Firgrove-Grassways community.

 Firgrove-Grassways is bound by Jane Street to the east, Firgrove Crescent to the south, Firgrove Public School to the west, and Firgrove Crescent to the north.

 - Total Size: 13.5 acres

 - RGI Apartment Units to be Replaced: 236